 For each of your emails, both the opening email and the follow-ups:

-- check-mark the option Use prospect’s timezones if available to send campaign accordingly to pre-selected timezones
+check-mark the option Use prospect’s timezones if available to send the campaign accordingly to pre-selected timezones

 If you want to send your emails before noon, set the time frame to, for example, 7 AM – 11 AM.